Presentation and Communication Skills for Professionals

 1. Be yourself

-Everything that makes you unique — from your appearance to your beliefs, your experience, and your sense of humor — can be used in a way that wins you people’s attention and respect.
+Everything that makes you unique — from your appearance to your beliefs, your experience, and your sense of humor — can be used in a way that wins people’s attention and respect.
 Don’t imitate anyone, even dynamic leaders you admire.

 2. Be unafraid